 Composition of the Board

 The Board is responsible for setting and approving the Group’s long term objectives and overall strategy as well as monitoring performance.
-The Board currently consists of three Executive Directors and six Non-Executive Directors.
+The Board currently consists of two Executive Directors and four Non-Executive Directors.

-Five out of Nine of the Non-Executive Directors are considered to be independent.
+Three out of four of the Non-Executive Directors are considered to be independent.
 They all bring significant and diverse commercial experience to the Board and their views carry considerable weight in the decision making process.

 There is a clear division of responsibility between the roles of the Chairman and the Chief Executive.
 The Chairman is responsible for the leadership of the Board, building its composition as well as ensuring a clear structure for the effective management of Board Committees.
 The Chief Executive is responsible for executing the business strategy once agreed by the Board.

-The Board is supported in its role by three key committees which have written terms of reference and consist of the five Non-Executive Directors.
+The Board is supported in its role by three key committees which have written terms of reference and whose members are Non-Executive Directors.

 The aim of the Remuneration Committee is to ensure that shareholder and management interests are aligned.
 In doing so we also aim to make the schemes more transparent, easier to communicate and simpler to operate.